Industrial 3D Printing for Production Parts

 Regardless of which method is used, the important thing to remember with any 3D printing project is that complexity is free.
 This creates endless potential for product improvement.
 Lightweighting, assembly simplification, manufacturing cost reduction—the list of benefits is extensive.
 As designers continue to explore 3D printing, ever more end-use applications will be discovered, which will in turn spawn additional growth of 3D printing and its capabilities.

 Want to dive a bit deeper into the material properties of SL, SLS and DMLS, read our white paper on choosing the right 3D printing materials.
 And if you’re currently in need of small quantities of functional, end-use parts, 3D printing might be the answer.
-Contact Proto Labs at 877.479.3680 or email@example.com to discuss the possibilities or simply upload a 3D CAD model at protolabs.com for an instant quote.
+Contact Protolabs at 877.479.3680 or [email protected] to discuss the possibilities or simply upload a 3D CAD model at protolabs.co.uk for an instant quote.